LuklaB96/php-router/readme.txt

 ## APACHE CONFIGURATION INFO ##

 You need to set /public folder as root directory
-If we are using apache, .htaccess file in /public folder has basic configuration, you can edit this file to meet your requirements.
+If using apache, .htaccess file in /public folder has basic configuration, you can edit this file to meet your requirements.

 ## END OF APACHE CONFIGURATION INFO ##